 It’s the water left behind after you’ve cooked the macaroni – which means everyone should have some (unless you’ve already thrown it away!).

-Slightly cloudy and gray looking, it’s filled with starch and helps to bind the sauce to the pasta.
+Cloudy and gray looking, it’s filled with starch, which brings some creaminess and helps to bind the sauce to the pasta.

-For best results, use the minimum amount of water possible when you’re cooking the pasta to concentrate the starch.
+Pro tip: use the minimum amount of water possible when you’re cooking the pasta to concentrate the starch.

 Why don’t they tell you this on the box?!

-Note: ANY vegan milk will do.
+Note: ANY dairy-free alternative milk will do.
 I didn’t try it but I think oat milk would be really nice because it’s super creamy.

 Soya milk is an interesting one.

-It adds a touch of sweetness to the mac and cheese and has virtually the same consistency as milk.
+It added a touch of sweetness to the mac and cheese and has virtually the same consistency as milk.

 I wouldn’t go out of my way to make this substitution, but it works well enough when you don’t have regular milk to hand (or don’t drink regular milk).